Eduardo-Assuncao-hub/Dataset/README.md

 # Peach Cultivars Dataset
 This dataset contains field images (.jpg) of three peach cultivars: catherine, royal time, and sweet drea.
 File annotations (.xml) for each image and files (.csv) with information about the annotations.
+The images have three channels (RGB) and a dimension of 640x480.
 The files are organized like the folder tree below:

 ```